zohararad/batsoe/README.md

 The principle is insanely simple, when you get your head around it.

 Batman's templates are just plain-old HTML with some magic data attributes.
 That means they're perfect for both client and server rendering.
-Batman templates don't actually contain any text, just markup with data attributes.
+Normally, Batman templates don't contain any actual text, just markup with data attributes.

 So, what if we were to do something like this:

-1. Use ERB on server side to render a Batman HTML template with SEO content (as one normally does on multi-page sites)
+1. Use ERB on the server-side, but add Batman-related data attributes to our markup.
+This will let use serve a normal HTML page for search engine.
-2. Clean up ERB from the same HTML templates, leaving Batman's data attributes and use them with Batman
+2. Take the same ERB template, remove all ERB code, leaving just Batman's data-attribute, and provide these templates for Batman to render in the browser.

 ### Let's look at an example